MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">3.</td>
   <td class="tg-yw4l">Dragon Ball</td>
   <td class="tg-yw4l">SON-Goku is a young boy who lives in the woods all alone—that is, until a girl named Bulma runs into him in her search for a set of magical objects called the "Dragon Balls."
-Since the artifacts are said to grant one wish to whoever collects all seven,</td>
+Since the artefacts are said to grant one wish to whoever collects all seven,</td>
   <td class="tg-yw4l"><a href="https://zoro.to/dragon-ball-509?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>